YaNgZhAnG-V5/attention_regulation/README.md

-##TODO
-We are working on refactoring our messy code.
-Code will be released soon :)

 # Attention Regulation

 This repository contains the PyTorch inference code for the paper "Enhancing Semantic Fidelity in Text-to-Image Synthesis: Attention Regulation in Diffusion Models".
 Paper link: [arXiv](https://arxiv.org/abs/2403.06381)